jeffwoodford27/PyFGH/PyFGH/README.md

 # PyFGH
 A Python implementation of the Fourier Grid Hamiltonian (FGH) method, applied to molecular vibrations.

-By: Nelson Maxey, Tyler Law, Josiah Randleman, and Prof. Jeff Woodford (jwoodford@missouriwestern.edu)
+By: Nelson Maxey, Weston Henning, Tyler Law, Josiah Randleman, and Prof. Jeff Woodford (jwoodford@missouriwestern.edu)

 This program solves the vibrational Schrodinger Equation in internal coordinates.
 In principle it may be used for molecules of any size, but it has only been most thoroughly tested for diatomic and triatomic molecules.
 Currently this program is only tested for nonlinear molecules beyond diatomics.